 “’And pray Sam, what is the twopenny rope?’ inquired Mr. Pickwick.
 ‘The Twopenny rope, sir,’ replied Mr. Weller, ‘is just a cheap lodgin’ house where the beds is twopence a night!’
 ‘What do they call a bed a rope for?’ said Mr. Pickwick.
 ‘Well the advantage o’ the plan’s obvious.
 At six o’clock every mornin’, they lets go the ropes at one end, and down falls all the lodgers.
 Consequence is that, being thoroughly waked, they get up very quickly, and walk away.’”

-If a poor or homeless person wanted to lay down to sleep, he or she needed to purchase what was called a two penny or four penny coffin.
+If a poor or homeless person wanted to lay down to sleep, he or she needed to purchase what was called the two penny or four penny coffins.
 (The two-penny coffin was for the bed alone and the four-penny coffin usually included food.)
-The penny coffins, sometimes called bunks, were barren wooden boxes barely long enough to allow a person to stretch out.
+These two or four penny coffins, sometimes called bunks, were barren wooden boxes barely long enough to allow a person to stretch out.
 These snug beds acquired their names because the beds were often shaped like a coffin.
 Such coffins were warmer than sleeping in the streets, and they were much more economical than sleeping overnight in beds purchased at from the Salvation Army.

 There were varying descriptions of how these coffins were arranged at the places where they were available.
 One charitable institution that had them was located on the Southwark Bridge Road and called the South London Night Refuge.
 A nineteenth century visitor went to observe and report on the sleeping accommodations available at the refuge in 1872.
 He then wrote the following description of the sleeping arrangements: